 Some people like to set a daily, weekly, or monthly budget for their poker playing.
 Others like to set a bankroll for each individual session.
 It's really up to you and what works best for your lifestyle and financial situation.

 If you are starting out as a novice poker player, then taking a conservative approach is probably your best bet.
-Once you’ve gained some experience and confidence at the poker table, you can loosen up your budget a bit.
+Once you’ve gained some experience and confidence at the poker table, you can loosen up your budget a bit and increase the size of your bankroll.

 No matter what approach you take, make sure that your poker budget is an amount of money that you're comfortable losing.
 This way, if (or when) you have a losing streak, it won't affect your financial well-being in the long run.